klojang4j/klojang-check/README.md

 <img src="docs/logo-groen.png" style="float:left;width:5%;padding:0 12px 12px 0"/>

-<i>Klojang Check</i> is developed by [Naturalis](https://www.naturalis.nl/en), a
+<i>Klojang Check</i> is developed by [Naturalis](https://www.naturalis.nl/en), the
-biodiversity research institute and natural history museum.
+Dutch national biodiversity research institute and natural history museum.
 It maintains one of the largest collections of zoological and botanical specimens in the world.